 If you have arrived until here following the previous 'Red' & 'Green' TDD phases, you are now able to refactor the production code safely as long as you have your tests acting as a safety net.
 You could do it step by step, towards a decoupled and easy to change solution, while you learn which is the intention and effect of every each of those initial ugly copied-pasted lines.

 The final goal is not to enjoy the beauty of the code we will be able to generate (and I can assure you will do it a lot).
 That is a secondary effect that only developers could appreciate.
 The real goal is to be able to add value to the organization in the fastest and sustainable way.
 I said the 'fastest' way.
 Yes, that is the fastest, real and objective way.
 Any other rushing shortcut we could take is a lie, a technical suicide.
 I fully agree with the following sentence from Robert C. Martin:

 In other words, the goal is to develop an embedded solution that can evolve to accommodate new requirements easily, without the apparition of defects, which, additionally, must be able to be ported to different platforms with minimum to none effort.

-That means that the underlying hardware becomes a detail which depends on high level software business Entities, not the opposite.
+The underlying hardware becomes a detail which depends on high level software business Entities, not the opposite.
 Those software abstractions provide us the portability of the business logic to different platforms, with minimum to none additional effort: an almost mandatory necessity today to keep the organization in business long term.

 So, while no better approach is found to reach that ambitious goal, I have nothing else left to say than long live to Test-Driven Development!